The Diefenbunker Museum is located at 3929 Carp Road, Ottawa, Ontario and is on unceded and unsurrendered Indigenous land.

 400 Level – Main (Top) Floor

-Please note that the Diefenbunker Museum is not available by bus.
+Please note that the Diefenbunker is not accessible by bus.

-Parking: The Diefenbunker Museum has on site parking and is completely free.
-There is accessible parking to the left of the front doors and overflow parking just before the library.
+The Diefenbunker has on-site parking that is completely free.
+There is accessible parking to the left of the front doors, and overflow parking just before the library.

-All Diefenbunker staff can write and speak fluently in English.
-Individual staff are available who speak French.
-We offer audio tours which are available in English and French.
+All Diefenbunker staff can speak and write fluently in English.
+Individual staff who speak French are available.